LEGO x Disney

 Step 2: Disguise the paid ads as internet candy.

 Parents scroll past ads in seconds, but they’ll stick around for oddly satisfying ASMR.
-So we hacked the format: a split-screen pairing soothing LEGO® brick builds with a parent rant about always being stuck as the sidekick.
+So we hacked the format: pairing soothing LEGO brick builds with a parent ranting about their sidekick status.
 The twist?
-It wasn’t two random feeds — it was the same parent and kid in the same room, playing together.
-The result: viewers stayed twice as long as the category average, with a 73% completion rate across paid social.
+It wasn’t two random feeds.
+They were playing together in the same room.